 You may be thinking, “The leaves have barely begun to turn color so why think about holiday gift giving and holiday expenses?”

-I will tell you from experience; it really is smarter to start earlier than to wait for the last minute holiday rush.
+I will tell you from experience; it is really smart to start earlier than to wait for the last minute holiday rush.

 By planning now, you can take advantage of deals that will save you tons of money in the long run.